In the previous lesson, we saw how to create a regular expression using literal notation and we created our first regular expression on regex101.com.

 Flags are parameters you pass to a regex construct which alters some of its default behaviour.

-There are a couple of flags, some which may differ across different programming languages or regex engines.
+There are a couple of flags, some of which may differ across different programming languages or regex engines.
 But in this article, we'll look at four common flags:

 • g - Global Flag